bwsw/sj-platform/SJDocs/source/SJ_Modules.rst

 ===============  ================================================  ===============================================

 We hope this information will help you to select the most appropriate types of entities in the system to build a pipeline for smooth data stream processing.

+You can find the details on creating instances and their infrastructure in the :ref:`UI_Guide`.

 .. |req-arrow| image:: _static/req-arrow.png